 Table of Contents

-Step 3: Refresh and Sync
+3. Refresh and Sync

-Testing is an iterative process.
-When bugs are discovered and fixed, testing should be repeated to ensure quality.
-A test data management strategy should provide for the means to quickly roll back the test data that was previously used – by the specific tester, for the specific use case – without impacting the test data currently being used for other tests.
+The third step to a fresh test data management strategy is to provide testing teams with the means to quickly roll back the test data that was previously used – by the specific tester, for the specific use case – without impacting the test data currently being used for other tests.

-High on the list of any test data management strategy should include the means to generate synthetic data based on real production data, while maintaining referential integrity of the data across all the systems.
+High on the list of any test data management strategy should be the means to produce synthetic test data, based on real production data, while maintaining relational integrity of the data across all systems.

-After acquiring the necessary test data, generating missing data, and masking it as required, it’s time to move it to the target test environments.
-Test data management solutions should offer a fast and seamless path from multiple systems to multiple environments.
+The sixth step to an on-demand test data management strategy should offer a fast and seamless path from multiple systems to multiple environments.
 Companies should be able to upload, adjust, and remove data scenarios and business entities at any stage throughout the process.